grafana/loki/docs/sources/clients/promtail/configuration.md

 Events are scraped periodically every 3 seconds by default but can be changed using `poll_interval`.

 A bookmark path `bookmark_path` is mandatory and will be used as a position file where Promtail will keep record of the last event processed.
-This file persists across promtail restarts.
+This file persists across Promtail restarts.

 You can set `use_incoming_timestamp` if you want to keep incomming event timestamps.
 By default Promtail will use the timestamp when the event was read from the event log.